Glebe Collegiate Institute: History

 The school was founded not as an independent entity but as an expansion of the Ottawa Collegiate Institute.
-In 1919 the Adolescent School Attendance Act had made attending school compulsory until age 16, leading to a dramatic rise in secondary school enrolment.
-The OCI had outgrown its existing facility (now Lisgar Collegiate Institute) and constructed a new facility on what was then the outskirts of the city.
-The construction of "Ottawa Collegiate Institute, Glebe Building" was a slow process, and classes began in 1922 before it was complete, causing some inconveniences for students.
+In 1919, the Adolescent School Attendance Act made attending school compulsory until age 16.
+This led to a dramatic rise in secondary school enrolment.
+The OCI had outgrown its existing facility (now Lisgar Collegiate Institute).
+A new facility, "Ottawa Collegiate Institute, Glebe Building", was built on what was then the outskirts of the city.
+Construction of this was a slow process; classes began in 1922 before it was complete, causing some inconveniences.
+The building was officially opened in 1923.
 Symbols of the OCI continue to adorn the entrance to the school.
-The building was officially opened in 1923.

 The rivalry between Glebe and Lisgar Collegiate Institute commenced soon after the division of the OCI.
 In one incident, a banquet was held at the Glebe building that included student clubs from both schools.
 In the middle of the meal, a food fight erupted between the two groups and only an enraged principal could persuade students to stop.

-In 1974, Glebe Collegiate Institute concert and stage bands produced an album, Something gold...
-Something blue, and in 1978 produced a second album, Glebe Stage Band.